 What’s On at the Farm?

-A meal, a talk by Tim Blackburn and then a chance to see how moth traps are set up
+A meal at the farm, a talk by Tim Blackburn, and then a chance to see how moth traps are set up.

 Wednesday 24th June 6.30pm-10pm